-In the Agents & Jobs section (outlined in the following screenshot), each agent used in the build is represented by one row.
+In the Agents & Jobs section, each agent used in the build is represented by one row.
 Host names and agent number designations appear to the left of the agent job bars.
 Use the view frame and arrows in the Navigation section to view agents that are not currently visible.